AndriyGonda/ising/README.md

 # ising
+Ising Model

-Ising Model 2D for paramagnetic and feromagnetic.
+Ising Model 2D for paramagnet and feromagnet.
 For visualization used Open Visualization Tool and Gnuplot